FrancescoDiSalesGithub/Google-cloud-shell-hacking/README.md

 If everything goes well you will have a ssh session with the google cloud shell without using the webpage or the gcloud-cli.

+# Connect a google cloud shell to another google cloud shell

+Let's suppose we have two users:
+* UserA
+* UserB

+UserA wants to connect to UserB's cloud shell.

+UserA has to retrieve the oauth token, and register on his google cloud shell the public key of UserB's cloud shell.
+Then download from UserB's cloud shell the private key of the UserB.
+Finally he can run the following command: `ssh -i userb_rsa -p 6000 UserB@IP-CLOUD_SHELL_USERB`

 # Using the postgres database

 In the cloud shell run these commands: